thiagokokada/blog/2024-07-26/writing-nixos-tests-for-fun-and-profit.md

 }
 ```

-I can now run `nix build .#checks.x86_64-linux.testVm` to build and run the VM.
+I can now run `nix build .#checks.x86_64-linux.testVm -L` to build and run the
-However it is not really useful right now, since we didn't add any useful code
+VM.
+However it is not really useful right now, since we didn't add any useful
-in `testScript`, the core of the NixOS test framework.
+code in `testScript`, the core of the NixOS test framework.

 The `testScript` is a sequence of Python statements that perform various
 actions, such as starting VMs, executing commands in the VMs, and so on.
 More